 That said, Genode is not developed in a vacuum.
-It rather stands on the shoulders of giants and greatly benefits from the free-software/open-source community.
-The following projects play a particularly important role for the Sculpt scenario.
+It greatly benefits from the freesoftware/open-source community.
+The following projects play a particularly important role for Sculpt OS.

 NOVA microhypervisor

 Sculpt's kernel is a derivate of NOVA, maintained by Genode Labs.
 NOVA was originally created by Udo Steinberg https://hypervisor.org.